ialbert/genescape-central/README.md

 The filtering conditions that users can apply are:

-1. a pattern that matches the **function** columns
+1. a pattern that matches the **Function** columns
-2. a minimum number of genes that carry that function
+2. a minimum **Coverage** that means the minimum number of genes that carry that function
 3. the GO subtree shown in the **root** column

 Filters are applied during the annotation step and will filter the GO terms derived from the gene list.